kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

     ```
     kubectl ws create ws1 --enter
     ```
+    If you don't use a mailbox workspace created by KubeStellar but your own workspace, please create following custom resources in the workspace.
+      ```
+      kubectl create -f ./config/crds/edge.kcp.io_edgesyncconfigs.yaml,./config/crds/edge.kcp.io_syncerconfigs.yaml
+      ```
 3. Create a serviceaccount in the workspace
     ```
     cat << EOL | kubectl apply -f -